carpentries-incubator/hpc-intro/_extras/learner-prerequisites.md

 #### Automating All The Things

-You observe yourself copy and pasting the same sequence of 5 commands on the command line for more than three times during a day.
-You alert yourself that you should write a script for this now.
-The script requires two input arguments, i.e. two single file locations, to perform its duty.
+You notice that you've been copying & pasting the same sequence of 5 shell commands more than a few times during the day.
+It occurs to you that capturing the workflow in a shell script would simplify the task and make it more repeatable.
+The script would take two arguments, i.e. the file to read data from and a new filename to write the processed results into.

 1. I can do that.
 Give me a shell and I'll show you.
 2. I'd need to look up the syntax in a cheatsheet or some old code and I'm good